Arkiim/QRCodeGenerator/README.md

 # QRCodeGenerator

-Program asks for an url then creates a QRCode leading to that url. <br> The batch (.bat) file prompts the user for the url then execute a .jar file containing the project.
+Program that asks for an url then creates a QRCode leading to that url. <br> The batch (.bat) file prompts the user for the url then execute a .jar file containing the project.
 ___________________________________________________________________________________________________________________________

 NB: Archive already contains Java JDK 15 in it.<br>